samiiiihhhh/titania/README.md

 ### Keywords
 ```
-and    else    import  of      then   while
+and    else    if      nil   record  true   while
-begin  elseif  in      or      to     xor
+begin  elseif  import  not   repeat  type   xor
-by     end             proc    true   using
+by     end     in      of    return  until
-case   false   module  record  type
+case   false   is      or    then    using
-const  for     nil     repeat  until
+const  for     module  proc  to      var
-       if      not     return  var
 ```